KubeDeckio/KubeBuddy/docs/docs/usage/logging-output.md

 ## 2. Generating Reports

-KubeBuddy can generate **HTML** or **text-based** reports.
+KubeBuddy powered by KubeDeck can generate **HTML** or **text-based** reports.
 These typically include node health, workload issues, and any security alerts found during checks.

 - **HTML Report:**